al3rez/blog-template/alireza-bashiri.md

 ---
 layout: callback
-title: Thank you for signing up!
+title: "Alireza Bashiri: About the Author"
 ---

 I will be writing a full biography here, hold on!